-Admission to PCOM is comprehensive as well as competitive..
-Acceptance by the Faculty Committee on Admissions is based on the applicant's fulfillment of undergraduate course requirements, grade point averages (GPA), Medical College Admission Test (MCAT) scores, pre-health advisor letter of recommendation, essay, resume and a personal interview with the committee.
+Admission to PCOM is comprehensive as well as competitive.
+Acceptance by the Faculty Committee on Admissions is based on the applicant's fulfillment of undergraduate course requirements, grade point averages (GPA), Medical College Admission Test (MCAT) scores, letters of recommendation, essay, resume and a personal interview with the committee.